Skip to main content

 Businesses want to hire agents who arm themselves with customer service skills that properly support buyers and help set their organization apart from the rest.

-If you’re a hiring manager, look for these customer service skills when skimming interviews and searching for exceptional candidates.
-If you’re hunting for a new customer support position, follow along to learn more about which skills you should be developing to stand out as the job market cools down.
+If you’re a hiring manager, look for these skills for customer service when skimming resumes and searching for exceptional candidates.
+If you’re hunting for a new customer support position, follow along to learn more about the skills you develop to improve an organization’s customer experience.

 1. Empathy

-With tools like Slack and Zoom, agents can seamlessly collaborate inside and outside the organization, whether they’re in the office or working from a beach in Hawaii.
-However, these tools are only successful when agents collaborate and keep others’ needs in mind.
+With customer experience software that supports integrations with tools like Slack, agents can seamlessly collaborate inside and outside the organization, whether in the office or working from a beach in Hawaii.

 3. Communication

-Customer service agents should be capable of clear communication and feel comfortable conversing with anyone, even in difficult situations.
-Whether they’re speaking with customers or colleagues, agents need to have a firm understanding of:
+To improve the customer experience, agents should be capable of clear written and verbal communication.
+No matter who they’re speaking to or why, customer service agents need to have a firm understanding of:

 • Which communication channels are most appropriate for each situation